- What is Facility Management

 Within this very dynamic and complex scenario, FM is rapidly evolving: Basic fundamentals and references are not yet completely consolidated and shared among all the engaged stakeholders, and in the meanwhile innovative technologies, new regulations and increasing customers’ expectations are already reshaping its characteristics.

-Facility Management is a most important and very powerful process.
-By this process makes the work efficient and correct.
+Facilities management in Hotel is a most important and very powerful process.
+This process makes the work efficient and correct.
 It helps to manage proper facility exponential growth of the business.

 1. Real estate management.